OData/odata.net/README.md

 crank --config loadtests.yml --config lab-windows --scenario SerializationComparisons --application.options.counterProviders System.Runtime --variable writer=ODataMessageWriter
 ```

 This scenario allows you to choose which writer implementation is used to process the response as well.
-It also allows yout to configure different aspects of the requests, e.g. number of connections, max request per second, etc.
+It also allows you to configure different aspects of the requests, e.g. number of connections, max requests per second, etc.

 For more information about these tests, [read this doc](test/PerformanceTests/SerializationComparisonsTests/README.md).